 As a child, the idea of what I wanted my dream job to be would change a lot.
 I had wanted to be a teacher, a scientist, a mad scientist, a novelist, an architect (for a fleeting moment), and then I learned about the artists who make animated films.
-I then set my sights on that magical idea, with more passion than any idea that came before it.
-I was so determined to be an animation artist that I started pursuing it “for real” at age 15 when, for an afternoon, I shadowed my mom’s friend, Jane Wu, a storyboard artist.
+So I set my sights on that magical idea, with more passion than any idea that came before it.
+I was so very determined to be an animation artist that I started pursuing it “for real” at age 15 when, for an afternoon, I shadowed my mom’s friend, Jane Wu, a storyboard artist.
 I felt I had to work in animation, and I did it too.
 I had four internships before I graduated college and before my senior year was finished, I had a job lined up to work as a visual development artist at Sony Pictures Animation.

 The thing is, I had grown up.